Logo

 Nancy Pelosi attracted controversy when footage emerged in early September 2020 of her visiting a hair salon in San Francisco.

-Nancy Pelosi was a founding member of the Congressional Progressive Caucus, but left in 2003 after being elected House minority leader.
+Nancy Pelosi was a founding member of the Congressional Progressive Caucus, which she left in 2003 after being elected House minority leader.

 In June 2018, Nancy Pelosi visited a federal facility used to detain migrant children separated from their parents and subsequently called for the resignation of Department of Homeland Security Secretary Kirstjen Nielsen.